 A Fulbright Scholar to the Czech Republic in 2001, Ottenheimer taught The Anthropology of Art, and Anthropology through Film in the Department of Ethnology at Charles University in Prague.
 She also lectured on blues, fieldwork, and culinary anthropology in the Czech Republic, Slovakia, and Ukraine in 2001 and again in 2004 and 2005.
 She has lectured and consulted on ethnic studies and curriculum design in eastern and central Europe, in Taiwan and in the United States.

 Ottenheimer was the Founding Director of Kansas State University's American Ethnic Studies Department.
 She is the recipient of the KSU President's Award for Distinguished Service to Minority Education and of the Charles Irby Award for Distinguished Service to the National Association for Ethnic Studies.
-She has served as Secretary and President of the National Association for Ethnic Studies (NAES) and as Secretary/Treasurer of the Central States Anthropological Society (CSAS).
-Currently she is Treasurer of the Florida Chapter of Mystery Writers of America.
-She also sings Alto with the Master Chorale of South Florida.
-A US Sailing Certified National Judge, she judges sailing competitions nationally and internationally.
+She has served as Secretary and President of the National Association for Ethnic Studies (NAES) and as Secretary/Treasurer of the Central States Anthropological Society (CSAS) and the Florida Chapter of Mystery Writers of America.
+She sings with the Master Chorale of South Florida (MCSF), serves on the MCSF Board of Directors, and writes and coordinates grants for MCSF.
+A retired US Sailing Certified National Judge, she has judged sailing competitions nationally and internationally.

 Ottenheimer taught Linguistic and Cultural Anthropology, Culinary Anthropology, Ethnomusicology, and Ethnic Studies at Kansas State University from 1969 to 2006.
-She is currently writing anthropologically themed mystery novels.
+She also writes mystery novels about anthropology and about sailboat racing.